floklimm/scPPIN/README.md

 [ppinModule]: https://github.com/floklimm/scPPIN/blob/master/images/activeModuleExampleMissingData.png "Example functional module with missing gene-expression information"

+## FAQ

+1. When loading the PPIN with the `load_ppin()` function I get an error *Can not open GraphML file*
+> Most likely this is happening because R does not find the file.
+Make sure that you are in the correct working directory `./scPPIN-master/R`

+2. I receive an error when executing the function `detectFunctionalModule`.
+> This occurs often when `dapcstp` is not properly installed.
+Make sure that it works by calling it directly from the terminal.

+3. I receive a segmentation fault (Core Dumped) when executing `dapcstp`.
+> This should not happen.
+Most likely the input file given to `dapcstp` is not correctly formatted.
+Inspect the file and make sure that the file is correctly written (including End-of-File).

 ## License
 This project is licensed under the AGPL - see the [LICENSE](https://github.com/floklimm/scPPIN/blob/master/LICENSE) file for details.